digital3mpire/SUPER-INFORMATION-HIGH-MARKET/README.md

 ## WFT?!
 What is this

-this repo is an open spurce pavillon for  [THE WRONG bienale 2017](http://www.thewrong.org) the repo ist open to anybody who wants to join the project and share their artwork as part of this online festival of netarts.
+this repo is an open source pavillon for [THE WRONG bienale 2017](http://www.thewrong.org) the repo ist open to anybody who wants to join the project and share their artwork as part of this online festival of netarts.